aospapp/aosp/bionic/libc/malloc_debug/README.md

 in the list.
 The default is to record 100 freed allocations, the max allocations to record is 16384.

-This option adds a special header to all allocations that contains information about the original allocation.
+Before P, this option adds a special header to all allocations that contains the backtrace and information about the original allocation.
+After that, this option will not add a special header.

 Example error: